Property Management Marketing: Boosting SEO With Content

-Property management marketing has changed.
-Search Engine Optimization (SEO) is still an integral part of reaching your customers, but your customers will look elsewhere if you don't produce high quality, helpful content that meets their expectations.
+Search Engine Optimization (SEO) is still an integral part of reaching your customers, but your customers will look elsewhere if you don't produce high-quality, helpful content that meets their expectations.

-Yes, keywords matter, but if your content focuses too strongly on keywords instead of information, your customers are going to consume content from a site that doesn't appeal more to search engines than it does to them.
+Yes, keywords matter, but if your content focuses too strongly on keywords instead of helpful information, your customers will consume content from a site that doesn't appeal more to search engines than it does to them.

-Producing meaningful and helpful content while also boosting SEO isn't as much of a challenge as you might expect.
+However, producing meaningful and helpful content while boosting SEO isn't as challenging as you might expect.
 Content should engage consumers while still fitting into your existing SEO strategy.
 The best way to do this is to consider SEO from all levels and conduct keyword research before creating content.

 Content Boosts SEO

-Take this, for example.
-If you are regularly using the phrase "property management" in a blog, being mindful to change the term to "Dallas property management" will help you rank for "Dallas property management" over time.
-You wouldn't want to add "Dallas" in every time, usually around once per every three paragraphs is sufficient to signal the keyword without it being considered stuffing.
-Always be mindful of context as well.
-Don't just find and replace all mentions of "property management" with "Dallas property management" because you could significantly mess up your content.
+Here's an example: If you regularly use the phrase "property management" in a blog, being mindful of changing the term to "Dallas property management" will help you rank for "Dallas property management" over time.
+However, you wouldn't want to add "Dallas" in every time, usually around once per every three paragraphs is sufficient to signal the keyword without it being considered "stuffing."

-- If you produce meaningful content, consumers will share on social media — and that recommendation goes a long way.
+If you produce meaningful content, consumers will share it on social media — and that recommendation goes a long way.

-According to Nielsen’s Global Trust in Advertising report, “92 percent of consumers…say they trust earned media, such as recommendations from friends and family, above all other forms of advertising.”
+According to Nielsen's Global Trust in Advertising report, "88% of global respondents trust recommendations from people they know more than any other channel."

-While it might not seem pressing now, Google and Bing are already looking at prioritizing results that have engagements with your social media contacts (provided you're logged in, and your accounts are connected).
+While it might not seem pressing now, search engines like Google and Bing are already looking at prioritizing results that have engagements with your social media contacts (provided you're logged in, and your accounts are connected).